 - The school nurse, in collaboration with the principal, shall supervise the implementation of the school policies for the administration of medications in schools to insure the safety, health and welfare of the students. - The school nurse shall be responsible for implementing and/or supervising the Diabetes Management and Treatment Plan for students on campus, during school-related activities, and during school-sponsored transportation of the student. - The school nurse must be given not less than five school days to develop the Individualized Healthcare Plan (IHP) and shall implement the IHP within 10 school days upon receipt of the treatment plan from the parent. - If a school chooses to use UDCAs to provide care for students with diabetes at school or during a school-related activity, the school nurse must be available by phone for immediate access to the school. - The school nurse shall be responsible for the training of non-medical personnel who have been designated by each principal to administer medications in each school.
-The training shall be at least six hours and include, but not be limited to, the following provisions: - Proper procedures for administration of medications including controlled substances - Storage and disposal of medications - > Appropriate and correct record keeping - > Appropriate actions when unusual circumstances or medication reactions occur - Appropriate use of resources - For the student with diabetes, the school RN or other healthcare professional with expertise in caring for persons with diabetes, in accordance with their authorized scope of practice, shall be responsible for the training and competency evaluation of non-medical personnel who have volunteered to serve as a diabetes care assistant.
-The training for UDCAs shall be at least six hours and shall include but not be limited to the following provisions:
+The training shall be at least six hours and include, but not be limited to, the following provisions: - Proper procedures for administration of medications including

-- > recognize the signs and symptoms of hyperglycemia and hypoglycemia - understand the details of the treatment plan and when to contact the school RN for additional directions - understand the proper action to take if the blood glucose levels are outside the target ranges specified in the Diabetes Management and Treatment Plan - perform finger sticks to check blood glucose levels, check urine ketone levels, properly record the results and notify the school RN - administration of medication as ordered by physician in accordance with school policies, procedures, and Diabetes Management and Treatment Plan - recognize complications which require emergency assistance - understand carbohydrate counting, recommended schedules and food intake for meals and snacks - > understand the effect of physical activity on blood glucose levels - review of school district policies related to confidentiality and blood borne pathogens
+- controlled substances - Storage and disposal of medications - Appropriate and correct record keeping - Appropriate actions when unusual circumstances or medication reactions occur - Appropriate use of resources - Once trained, those who are Medication Administration trained will be required to have a recertification training annually that will last a minimum of 2 hours.
+This training will also include all skills checklists that are required for Medication Administration training. - For the student with diabetes, the school RN or other healthcare professional with expertise in caring for persons with diabetes, in accordance with their authorized scope of practice, shall be responsible for the training and competency evaluation of non-medical personnel who have volunteered to serve as a diabetes care assistant.
+The training for UDCAs shall be at least six hours and shall include but not be limited to the following provisions: - recognize the signs and symptoms of hyperglycemia and hypoglycemia - understand the details of the treatment plan and when to contact the school RN for additional directions - understand the proper action to take if the blood glucose levels are outside the target ranges specified in the Diabetes Management and Treatment Plan - perform finger sticks to check blood glucose levels, check urine ketone levels, properly record the results and notify the school RN - administration of medication as ordered by physician in accordance with school policies, procedures, and Diabetes Management and Treatment Plan - recognize complications which require emergency assistance - understand carbohydrate counting, recommended schedules and food intake for meals and snacks - understand the effect of physical activity on blood glucose levels review of school district policies related to confidentiality and blood borne pathogens